skoczen/will/docs/improve.md

 ## Releases

-#### 0.8.3 - May 29, 2015
+#### 0.9 - May 29, 2015

-* **Note:** Module change.
+* **BREAKING:** Module change.
 New will `"will.plugins.fun",` module.
-Existing will folks, add it to your `config.py` to keep the fun!
+Existing will installs will need to add it to your `config.py` to keep the fun!
-* New Feature:  Support for Pagerduty workflows, thanks to [woohgit](https://github.com/woohgit).
+* New:  Support for Pagerduty workflows, thanks to [woohgit](https://github.com/woohgit).
 This is really tremendous stuff.
 [Check out the docs here](plugins/bundled.md#PagerDuty-integration)!
-* New Feature: [ACL](builtins.md#Access-Control) functionality, thanks to [woohgit](https://github.com/woohgit).
+* New: [ACL](builtins.md#Access-Control) functionality, thanks to [woohgit](https://github.com/woohgit).
 Backwards-compatable, even!
+* New: Pluggable storage backends, with support for couchbase and local file storage, in addition to redis.
+Many thanks to [borgstrom](https://github.com/borgstrom)
-* Made will a little more fun, thanks to [camilonova](http://github.com/camilonova).
+* New: Made will a little more fun, thanks to [camilonova](http://github.com/camilonova).
 Hint: it involves the world's most meme-friendly dog.
+* New: Will can now construct google poems, thanks to [AirbornePorcine](https://github.com/AirbornePorcine).
+Truly, his creativity knows no bounds.
-* Moved stuff like that into a new "fun" module.
+* Improvement: Moved stuff like that into a new "fun" module.
 Dry, anti-fun people can now disable it more easily. ;)
+* Improvement: "What time is it" now outputs time zones, thanks to [woohgit](https://github.com/woohgit).
+* Improvement: No more rate-limit problems on the v2 token, thanks to [grundprinzip](https://github.com/grundprinzip).
+* Improvement: Messages are now `.strip()`ed before being compared, to handle [frozen-fingered-typos](https://github.com/skoczen/will/pull/145).
+Thanks, [woohgit](https://github.com/woohgit)!
-* Typo in the docs gone.
+* Fix: Typo in the docs gone.
 Thanks, [woohgit](https://github.com/woohgit).
-* Bugs in proxy support are fixed, thanks to [dmuntean](https://github.com/dmuntean).
+* Fix: Bugs in proxy support are fixed, thanks to [dmuntean](https://github.com/dmuntean).
-* "What time is it" now outputs time zones, thanks to [woohgit](https://github.com/woohgit).
-* Will can now construct google poems, thanks to [AirbornePorcine](https://github.com/AirbornePorcine).
-Truly, his creativity knows no bounds.
-* No more rate-limit problems on the v2 token, thanks to [grundprinzip](https://github.com/grundprinzip).
-* Messages are now `.strip()`ed before being compared, to handle [frozen-fingered-typos](https://github.com/skoczen/will/pull/145).
-Thanks, [woohgit](https://github.com/woohgit)!

 #### 0.8.2 - April 24, 2015